 Do I need to pre-register for workshops?

-Not this year!
-When we meet in-person, we ask attendees to pre-register for their workshops so that we can make sure there are enough seats in each room.
-Since you are providing your own seat this year, there is no need to pre-register for any of the workshops.
+Since you are providing your own seat for our virtual conference, there is no need to pre-register for any of the workshops.
 You can decide which workshops you’d like to attend in advance, on the fly, or via inka-dinka-bottle-of-ink.

 You can join a workshop at any time.
 In addition, workshop recordings will be available on our website.
 Those recordings will usually be posted to the website within forty-eight to seventy-two hours after the workshop is finished.
 To find recordings, go to the workshop’s listing in the daily schedule.
 We want to make sure you get as much out of this conference as possible, so don’t worry if you’re running late – you don’t have to miss out on anything!